heishmanA/NDArrayProject/README.md

 Different approach to the NDArray concept using a doubly linked list.
 This is strictly a component I'm working on to better understand how to create a class with different functionality, better understand nodes and guard clauses.
 Not exactly meant to be used, unless you can find a use for it.

+# Note
+Not all methods have been tested.
+Will be testing and updating as appropriate - 5/4/2023

 # Representation
 - The user chooses
     - The length of each row (How many entries can be added) (Vertical - y axis)